threenary/threenary/README.md

 <br>

 ### 💬 And feel comfortable with:
-- Software Engineering best practices
-- Agile methodologies and eXtremme Programming
+- Software Engineering best practices: agile methodologies and eXtremme Programming
-- Building and growing products
+- Building and growing teams and products
-- Collaboration patterns in Sofware Development teams
-- Communication and story telling
+- Collaboration through communication, story telling and knowledge sharing
 <br>